Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved US Steel Tubular Products- Lone Star at its Lone Star facility, reporting 1,095 affected workers.
+The largest notice was filed by US Steel Tubular Products- Lone Star at its Lone Star facility, reporting 1,095 affected workers.
 Lufkin Industries, Inc. (GE Oil & Gas) followed with 395 workers.

 Trend & Outlook